 Choosing a Tampa Attorney

 When it comes to selecting an attorney for your family, personal injury, or divorce case, you need to feel comfortable with your attorney and their ethical choices.
 This can be as simple as the additional fees they choose to charge you or not for your representation.
-Remember, when you want a lawyer to represent your best interests while not charging you additional fees, you need to contact Anton Castro Law in Tampa.
+Remember, when you want a lawyer to represent your best interests while not charging you additional fees, you need to contact Anton Garcia Law in Tampa.